Massachusetts Court Records

 - Extracurricular activities

-At present, the minimum order for child support in Massachusetts is $25.00 per week as set by the judicial task force since 2002.
+At present, the minimum order for child support in Massachusetts has been $25.00 per week, as set by the judicial task force since 2002.
 The amount payable by a parent depends on several factors, but the court uses the income share model.
-Next, the court considers the child’s age and general cost of childcare to determine the payable amount.
+Next, the court considers the child’s age and the general cost of childcare to determine the payable amount.

-The assumption is that a child should receive the kind of support he/she would receive regardless of the relationship between parents.
+The assumption is that a child should receive the kind of support they are entitled to, regardless of the relationship between parents.
 Interested persons may use the child support worksheet to estimate the payable amount.

-Parents may reach a mutual agreement regarding the payable amount while preparing the settlement agreement.
-The court has the authority to decide the payable amount where the parents fail to prepare an equitable arrangement for child support.
-The court shall follow the child support guidelines in issuing the order.
+Parents may also reach a mutual agreement regarding the payable amount while preparing the settlement agreement.
+Where the parents fail to prepare an equitable arrangement for child support, the court has the authority to decide the payable amount.
+The court typically follows the child support guidelines when issuing the order.

 How Do I Apply for Child Support in Massachusetts?

 Interested persons may apply for child support online on this application page.
-The judiciary also provides systematic instructions to apply for a child support order in person or by mail.
-Generally, the custodial parent must file a written complaint in the Probate and Family Court in the county of residence (see court locations)..
+The judiciary also provides systematic instructions for applying for a child support order in person or by mail.
+Generally, the custodial parent must file a written complaint in the Probate and Family Court in the county of residence (see court locations).

 Note that the procedure differs for married parents, intending divorcees, and unmarried persons.
 The filing fee for child support is $120.00, but a petitioner may file for a waiver of court fees by citing indigency.
 The application forms are available on this webpage, and the intending petitioner may submit the petition in person or via mail.